MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 ## CanvasStrokeStyle Mini Language

 The `Microsoft.Graphics.Canvas.Geometry.CanvasStrokeStyle` class defines a stroke style for drawing lines.
-The stroke style describes whether the line comprises of dashes, dots or solid line, how to join line segments, how to cap the ends etc.
+The stroke style describes whether the line comprises of dashes, dots, or solid line, how to join line segments, how to cap the ends, etc.

 This section describes in detail how a `CanvasStrokeStyle` can be defined as a string and a `CanvasStrokeStyle` instance created from it.